 A restless soul who transformed travel writing into a philosophical pursuit of beauty, myth, and human strangeness.

-Bruce Chatwin seemed to live several lives compressed into one.
-He began at Sotheby's, cultivating a masterful eye for art and antiques, before a sudden, self-diagnosed blindness propelled him to abandon that world entirely.
-He traveled to Patagonia on a whim, and the resulting book, 'In Patagonia,' shattered the conventions of travel writing, blending history, anecdote, and a crystalline prose style that felt both ancient and utterly new.
-He was a magpie of the extraordinary, drawn to nomads, collectors, and outsiders, from the Welsh twins of 'On the Black Hill' to the obsessive porcelain collector in 'Utz.'
-His untimely death from AIDS at 48 cemented his status as a luminous, enigmatic figure who saw the world as a web of stories waiting to be unearthed.
+Bruce Chatwin wrote 'In Patagonia' (1977), shattering conventions of travel writing with its crystalline prose.
+He began at Sotheby's, cultivating an eye for art and antiques, before a sudden, self-diagnosed blindness propelled him to abandon that world.
+He traveled to Patagonia on a whim.
+The resulting book blended history, anecdote, and a style that felt both ancient and new.
+He was drawn to nomads, collectors, and outsiders—the Welsh twins of 'On the Black Hill,' the obsessive porcelain collector in 'Utz.'
+His death from AIDS at 48 made him a luminous, enigmatic figure who saw the world as a web of stories waiting to be unearthed.

 1928–1945